In the mountains of Scotland's west coast and on the Hebrides

 Early Notables of the Padersen family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Padersen Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Padersen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersen family to Ireland